 Your doctor will use an X-ray with a special dye to insert the needle in the right spot.
-She will chose a location along your spine from the bottom of your neck to your tailbone that is closest to the nerve causing your pain.
+They will choose a location along your spine from the bottom of your neck to your tailbone that is closest to the nerve causing your pain.

 Conditions that can be treated by an epidural injection include:

 Doctors may also use epidural injections to find the source of your pain.
 In this case, the injection will target a specific nerve.
-If it helps your pain, your doctor will know she’s found the right nerve.
+If it helps ease your pain, your doctor will know they've found the right nerve.